shopware/store-api-reference/docs/concepts/search-queries.md

 }
 ```

-## `aggregations`
+## ***aggregations***

-With the `aggregations` parameter, meta data can be determined for a search query.
-There are different types of aggregations which are listed in the reference documentation.
-A simple example is the determination of the average price from a product search query.
+The `aggregations` parameter can determine metadata for a search query.
+There are different types of aggregations listed in the reference documentation.
+A simple example is determining the average price from a product search query.

+* Purpose
-* Purpose: Calculation of statistics and metrics
+    * Calculation of statistics and metrics
-* Purpose: Determination of possible filters
+    * Determination of possible filters

 The aggregation types are equivalent to the [aggregations available in the DAL](https://developer.shopware.com/docs/resources/references/core-reference/dal-reference/aggregations-reference).